 “S” is the designated setting for “sport” mode.
 This mode is where all the excitement happens!
 None of the assistive technology works in this mode, but you can push the DJI Phantom 4 to an impressive 45 MPH.
 This mode isn’t for the faint of heart or beginner pilots.
 We can see forgetting you have the PH4 in sport mode could become problematic.

-Sense and Avoid
+Sense and Avoid:

-The main time you will run into an issue as a beginner pilot is using the active track feature.
+One of the most advanced features on the DJI Phantom 4 is its ability to avoid collisions.
+As long as you’re in “P” mode and the IOC features are active the DJI Phantom 4 will prevent itself from crashing with a relatively high reliability.
+The biggest catch is the object must be in front of the quadcopter, and the drone must be going forward.The main time you will run into an issue as a beginner pilot is using the active track feature.
 The drone flies in a circle facing its target.
-If there are any obstacles in its horizontal path, it will crash into them as it rotates.
+If there are any obstacles in its horizontal path, it could crash into them as it rotates.
 If you’re piloting the DJI Phantom 4 manually, then you might also run into issues when driving the drone sideways or backward.

 There are two obstacles you need to watch.
 Not only will they harm your drone but they may also make it unretrievable.
 The first is bare trees.
-Tree branches flush with leaves or needles are accurately detected, but some reviewers have had an issue with trees in locations the leaves have already fallen.
+Tree branches flush with leaves or needles are accurately detected, but some users have had an issue with trees in locations the leaves have already fallen.
 Second, power lines.
 Similar to bare tree branches they’re just too thin and sparse to be reliably detected.
 It’s best to fly where neither obstacle is present when using the sense and avoid feature.

 TapFly is a fantastic new feature that’s extremely friendly toward beginner pilots.
 As the name implies, you touch a spot on your screen, and the quadcopter goes where directed, hovers, and waits for its next instruction.
 The resulting video is amazing.
 Despite multiple rapid instructions the drone smoothly transitions between them and still produces a high-quality seamless video.
 We wouldn’t recommend putting full confidence in this feature.
 It would be wise keep your hands on the radio and ready to take control.
 You will want to take off from the ground and reach a safe altitude before activating the Phantom 4’s TapFly feature..
-Still, it’s impressive the controls are straightforward and intuitive enough that most anyone can take such high-quality footage without totaling the drone.
+Still, it’s impressive the controls are straightforward and intuitive enough that most anyone can take such high-quality footage without running into issues.

 Following objects and taking high-quality video at the same time can be a daunting task even for experienced drone pilots.
 ActiveTrack lets you draw a box around your target and tell the DJI Phantom 4 to follow the item you’ve selected.
 It’s not perfect.
 Multiple reviewers have reported it losing your target if they transition into a group.
 There were also issues picking up the target and keeping up from time to time.
 Ultimately, it’s a vast improvement even with kinks.
 If it does lose its target, it hovers and waits for its next instruction.